-All Early Childhood Education grantees must meet all of the following requirements:
+All Early Childhood Education grantees must meet all the following requirements:

 - Provide and document a minimum of 12.5 hours of service per week for the minimum school year as defined in Ohio Revised Code 3313.48, which is 455 hours.
 The program should develop a written schedule that details start/stop dates and the specific 12.5 hours per week funded by the ECE Grant.
-A program may arrange to serve children through a.m./p.m. or full-day/part-day options as long as 12.5 hours/week is provided.
-Programs must operate the ECE Grant for a minimum of six months during the fiscal year. - Attendance records must be maintained and available for review by the department upon request.
-The program must consistently apply its own attendance policy to grant-funded children regarding withdrawal for nonattendance. - If a program closes due to a calamity day or other unforeseen emergency condition and it causes the program to fall below the minimum number of annual required hours, the hours must be made up.
-If this requirement causes a hardship, the program should contact their education program specialist to discuss the possibility of applying for a waiver. - Nap time cannot be included in the 12.5 hours. - If the program is closed due to parent-teacher conferences, up to two program days of that time can be included twice per year.
-If the program is closed due to professional development for teachers, up to two program days of that time can be included twice per year.
-Example: If a normal program day for ECE includes 2.5 hours of time, and is closed for a day for parent-teacher conferences, then that 2.5 hours can be included in the required 455 hours.
+A program may arrange to serve children through a.m./p.m. or full-day/part-day options if 12.5 hours/week is provided.
+Programs must operate the ECE Grant for a minimum of six months during the fiscal year. - Maintain attendance records and make available for review by the department upon request.
+The program must consistently apply its own attendance policy to grant-funded children regarding withdrawal for non-attendance. - If a provider is not able to meet the minimum of 12.5 hours of service per week, they must have a department-approved waiver for an alternative schedule.
+The department may grant a waiver under the following circumstances: